 Anxiety has the potential to ruin someone’s life, no matter the form of anxiety.
-Did you know that a large number of people with the disorder will not be diagnosed with anxiety?
+Did you know that a large number of people who suffer won’t be diagnosed properly?
 Diagnosis is a difficult task, and anxiety often holds symptoms that are similar or parallel to other mental illnesses.
-This makes it hard for someone to be diagnosed with anxiety.

 This post may contain affiliate links.
 While there is no additional charge for you to purchase through my links, I do earn a small commission.
 To learn more please visit my disclosure policy.
 I received this book from Blogging for Books for this review.
 All opinions portrayed in the review are my own honest and truthful opinions.

 I’m not talking about normal worries or stress related to common life-struggles.
 Anxiety is more than worry, stress, or fear.
 You will not be diagnosed with anxiety if you occasionally have a bad day because you are more stressed than usual, or are worried about upcoming events in your life.